Data Pipeline

 API Documentation

-A pipeline consists of a sequence of nodes.
-Each node generates a Spark or Polars DataFrame by reading from a source, applying transformations, and optionally writing the output to a sink.
+A pipeline is composed of a sequence of nodes, each designed to generate a Spark or Polars DataFrame.
+Each node reads from a designated source, applies specified transformations, and optionally writes the result to one or more sinks.

 Sources and Sinks¤

-Laktory supports various sources and sinks, including data files and data warehouse tables.
-By designating a node as the source for another downstream node, you create dependencies between nodes, forming a directed acyclic graph (DAG).
+Laktory supports a variety of sources and sinks, including data files and warehouse tables.
+By linking a node as the source for a downstream node, you establish dependencies, creating a directed acyclic graph (DAG).

 Transformer¤

-The transformations are defined through a transformer which is a chain of SQL statements and/or Spark/Polars.
+The transformations are defined through a transformer which is a chain of SQL statements and/or Spark/Polars DataFrame API function calls.
 This flexible and highly modular framework supports scalable batch and streaming operations.

 Serialization¤